 It is self-apparent as well that the existing waterfront structures are in various degrees of disrepair, and that further action is needed to resolve conflicts between user groups.
-The Wood Pile Pier underwent significant repair and improvements as the result of storm damage in 2013.
+The Wood Pile Pier has been surveyed, and repairs need to be carried out.
 Repairs have been made to the steel pier, and the utility installation there has been finished off properly.
-East Ferry boat ramps should be repaired and/or upgraded.
-The Ft.
-Getty Boat ramp was replaced in 2009.
+Both the East Ferry and the Ft.
+Getty boat ramps should be repaired and/or upgraded.
 The dock at Ft.
-Getty needs some repair.
-The outhauls at Ft.
-Getty and West Ferry were completely reconstructed in 2013.
+Getty needs some repair, as do the the dolphins to which outhaul tackle is secured there.

 The principal user group conflict at East Ferry is between recreational (and, in the spring, subsistence) fishermen and boaters who both desire to use the outer floating touch and go dock.
 A floating dock is not a suitable place for fishing; nonetheless, if fishing is to be permitted on the wood pile pier at all, the seaward end will always be the preferred spot.
-To address this issue, the JHC has constructed a new touch-and-go dock for the WPP; fishing is not allowed on this dock, so fishermen are now restricted to the preexisting touch-and-go dock.
+To address this issue, the JHC has constructed a new touch-and-go dock for the WPP; fishing is not allowed on this dock, so fishermen are now restricted to the pre-existing touch-and-go dock.
 To an extent, this has displaced commercial fishing dock space, at present (2010) commercial fishing is in decline and the space seems to be available.
 Nonetheless, it is to be hoped that commercial fishing will recover, and then the space will be again required.
 Given that the Town's policy is to encourage commercial fishing, we should not hasten to permanently eliminate the town-constructed portion of the wood pile pier as a commercial fishing dock.